AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 You have to use the ``param_name=value`` formatting to pass arguments through the ``+R`` options.
 Example: ``+RIdentifier_Prefixes:Type=Type_,Enum=Enum_``.

-For the ``-R`` option:

-*All_Prefixes [bool]*
-   If ``true``, removes all the prefixes specified for the identifier prefix checks, whether by default or as specified by other rule parameters and disables the rule.

-*Type [bool]*
-   If ``true``, removes the prefix specified for type/subtype names.
-This does not remove prefixes specified for specific type kinds and does not disable checks for these specific kinds.

-*Concurrent [bool]*
-   If ``true``, removes the prefix specified for task and protected types.

-*Access [bool]*
-   If ``true``, removes the prefix specified for access types.
-This does not remove prefixes specified for specific access types (access to subprograms and class-wide access)

-*Class_Access [bool]*
-   If ``true``, removes the prefix specified for access types pointing to class-wide types.

-*Subprogram_Access [bool]*
-   If ``true``, removes the prefix specified for access types pointing to subprograms.

-*Derived [bool]*
-   If ``true``, removes prefixes specified for derived types that are directly derived from specific types.

-*Constant [bool]*
-   If ``true``, removes the prefix specified for constant and number names and turns off the check for these names.

-*Exception [bool]*
-   If ``true``, removes the prefix specified for exception names and turns off the check for exception names.

-*Enum [bool]*
-   If ``true``, removes the prefix specified for enumeration literal names and turns off the check for them.

-*Exclusive [bool]*
-   If ``true``, turns of the check that only names of specific kinds of entities have prefixes specified for these kinds.

-If more than one parameter is used, parameters must be separated by commas.

 The ``+RIdentifier_Prefixes`` option (with no parameter) does not create a new instance for the rule; thus, it has no effect on the current GNATcheck run.